redapt/microsoft-teams-apps-scrumsforchannels/README.md

 - csharp
 products:
 - office-teams
-description: Scrums for channels helps you get status updates from your team in channel scope
+description: Redapt Scrum Bot helps you get status updates from your team in channel scope
 urlFragment: microsoft-teams-apps-scrumsforchannels
 ---

-# Scrums for Channels
+# Redapt Scrum Bot

 | [Documentation](https://github.com/OfficeDev/microsoft-teams-apps-scrumsforchannels/wiki/Home) | [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-scrumsforchannels/wiki/Deployment-Guide) | [Architecture](https://github.com/OfficeDev/microsoft-teams-apps-scrumsforchannels/wiki/Solution-Overview) |
 | ---- | ---- | ---- |

-Scrums for Channels is a scrum assistant app that enables users to schedule and run scrum meetings within Microsoft Teams.
+Redapt Scrum Bot is a scrum assistant app that enables users to schedule and run scrum meetings within Microsoft Teams.
 The app is installed in a team scope and all members who have been added to a scrum team can participate in the scrum.
 The app works great for teams that have members participating remotely from varied geographical locations or different time zones.

-With the Scrums for Channels app in Microsoft Teams, users can:
+With the Redapt Scrum Bot app in Microsoft Teams, users can:
  -  Run scrums in a channel
  -  Schedule a scrum at a specified time based on a time zone
  -  Select the team members who will be part of the scrum